RickCogley/octopress-all/source/_posts/2009-04-29-thierry-de-baillon-s-article-on-social-media-in-japan.markdown

 date: 2009-04-29 11:34:49 UTC
 updated: 2009-04-29 11:34:49 UTC
 comments: true
-categories: [SnapJapan, Facebook, Mixi, Twitter, SNS, japan, Thierry de Baillon]
+categories: [SnapJapan, Japan, Service, Web, Culture]
 keywords: Facebook,Mixi,Twitter,SNS,japan,Thierry de Baillon
 tags: [Facebook,Mixi,Twitter,SNS,japan,Thierry de Baillon]
 posticon: default
 cover: /images/Rick_Casual_01.jpg
-description: xxxxxxx
+description: Post on Thierry de Baillon Article on Social Media in Japan, by Rick Cogley.
 published: true
 ---

 **Thierry de Baillon** wrote an [article](http://www.debaillon.com/2009/03/social-media-is-a-cultural-matter-the-japan-case/) about Japan and social media acceptance, which I thought I'd comment on.

 I agree that _Social Networking Service_ acceptance, or lack thereof, is not a simple matter of Japanese being "shy".
 Just go to Shibuya, Harajuku, or Kabukicho to prove otherwise!
 I think SNS acceptance is driven by the marketing of the SNS, by whether it "feels right" and "fits right" for Japanese people, and by whether other people are using it.
 I think that's what Thierry is saying anyway, but my perspective is that SNS's like Mixi are Japanese to begin with and not a localized version of an application like Facebook or MySpace.